Marvel29/InstagramPhotoViewerResp/README.md

 # Project 1 - *InstagramPhotoViewer2*

-**Name of your app** is an android app that allows a user to check out popular photos from Instagram.
+**InstagramPhotoViewer2** is an android app that allows a user to check out popular photos from Instagram.
 The app utilizes Instagram API to display images and basic image information to the user.

 Time spent: **6** hours spent in total